NASA-AMMOS/Landform/Docs/local-pipeline.md

     1 images with 9400 to 9449 features
     1 images with 9950 to 9999 features
     64 images with 10000 to 10049 features
-    processed 87 reconstruction images (448.493s), computed features for 87 images (0 existing)
+    processed 87 reconstruction images (532.296s), computed features for 87 images, 86 with range, 86 existing
+    total 746571 features, 575637 with range
     ```
-*   `local-matching`: ~3min (cross-site only)
+*   `local-matching`: ~4min (cross-site only)
     ```
     4 correspondences with 20 to 29 matches
-    1 correspondences with 40 to 49 matches
+    1 correspondences with 30 to 39 matches
-    4 correspondences with 50 to 59 matches
+    3 correspondences with 40 to 49 matches
     3 correspondences with 70 to 79 matches
-    2 correspondences with 80 to 89 matches
+    5 correspondences with 80 to 89 matches
+    2 correspondences with 90 to 99 matches
-    3 correspondences with 100 to 109 matches
+    2 correspondences with 100 to 109 matches
+    2 correspondences with 110 to 119 matches
+    1 correspondences with 120 to 129 matches
     1 correspondences with 130 to 139 matches
-    2 correspondences with 140 to 149 matches
+    1 correspondences with 140 to 149 matches
-    1 correspondences with 170 to 179 matches
-    rejected 943 image pairs because (step 1) KnownGeometryFilter returned too few matches rejected 31 image pairs because (step 2) MoisanStivalFilter returned too few matches processed 995 image pairs (169.043s), computed 21 correspondences (0 existing), saved 995
+    rejected 941 image pairs because (step 1) KnownGeometryFilter returned too few matches rejected 24 image pairs because (step 2) MoisanStivalFilter returned too few matches processed 990 image pairs (239.224s), computed 25 correspondences (0 existing), saved 990
     ```
 *   `local-bundle-adjust`: ~20s (cross-site only)
     ```